 Packed full of Vitamin K, Brussel sprouts provides your dog with strong bones.
 Vitamin K is also important for blood clotting function.

-Next is Vitamin A, which is responsible for muscle, cell, neurological, and immune functions.
-This nutrient also improves your dog’s skin and coat.
+Next is Vitamin A, which is responsible for keeping your pup’s muscle, vision, cells, lungs, and heart functioning properly.
+Vitamin A also helps with immune functions and the nervous system.
+Lastly, this nutrient also improves your dog’s skin and coat.

 Be aware that consuming too much Vitamin A is deadly.
 VCA Hospitals noted that Vitamin A toxicity is usually found in dogs who are fed table scraps.
-For more information on Vitamin A toxicity, check out the link in the resources section.
+In addition, eating too much organ meat like liver or supplements with cod liver oil can cause Vitamin A toxicity.

 Lastly, Brussel sprouts contain Vitamin C. Vitamin C help reduces inflammation and cognitive aging.
 This nutrient also neutralizes harmful free radicals in the body and guard against cell damage.

 In addition to the five essential vitamins, Brussel sprouts contain two vital minerals that are important to a dog’s health.
 Minerals help with many bodily functions such as helping your dog’s skin, bones, heart, and muscles.